e-salinas/soc-analyst-homelab/playbooks/PB-001-SSH-Brute-Force.md

 | `rule.id` | Detection rule that fired |
 | `rule.description` | What the rule detected |
 | `timestamp` | When the event occurred |

 ---

-## What Happens After Escalation?

-Once escalated, Tier 2 typically handles:
-- Blocking attacker IP at firewall
-- Reviewing affected systems for compromise
-- Resetting credentials if needed
-- Implementing additional security controls

-*As a Tier 1 analyst, your job is complete once you've properly triaged, documented, and escalated the incident.*

----